Viticulture and Enology

 Study plan rules

-- The student must acquire 12 CFU by selecting any of the courses offered by the University of Milan, provided that they are coherent with their educational plan.
-The Didactic Board of Viticulture and Enology proposes, in the table below, some training activities.
-See also the paragraph Structure of the course - Presentation of the study plan.
-As part of the free-choice activities, the opportunity to carry out a second internship is offered, also possibly with an external company, in accordance with the University's procedures.
-In this case, the activities to be carried out during the internship will be under the direct responsibility of a university tutor and should not be considered a mere repetition of those carried out during the first one.
-The second internship will lead to the acquisition of 4 CFU.
+As part of the elective activities, students have the opportunity to complete a second internship, possibly at an external company, according to the procedures established by the University.
+In this case, the activities to be carried out during the internship will be under the direct responsibility of a university tutor and must not be considered a mere repetition of those completed during the first internship.
+The second internship will earn 4 credits.

 Courses or activities Max ECTS Total hours Language Lesson period SSD

-Brewing and Spirits Technology 4 32 Italian First semester AGR/15
+Brewing and Spirits Technology 4 32 Italian First semester AGRI-07/A

-Sustainable Management of Fungal Diseases of Grapevine 4 40 Italian Second semester AGR/12
+Sustainable Management of Fungal Diseases of Grapevine 4 40 Italian Second semester AGRI-05/B

 Prescribed foundation courses